 2. Political Reforms:

-– Moderate Nationalists: Leaders like Dadabhai Naoroji, Gopal Krishna Gokhale, and Womesh Chunder Bonnerjee were associated with the Indian National Congress (INC) and advocated for constitutional reforms and representation in legislative bodies.
+Leaders such as Dadabhai Naoroji, Gopal Krishna Gokhale, and Womesh Chunder Bonnerjee were part of the Indian National Congress (INC) and pushed for changes in laws and better representation in government.

 3. Cultural Renaissance: